DVDAGames/js-die-roller/README.md

 ## Examples

-You can check out the example Character implemented in the `examples/demo.js` file by running `yarn demo` and trying out some of his attacks, saves, and other rolls.
+You can check out the example Character implemented in the `examples/demo.js` file by running `npm run demo` and trying out some of his attacks, saves, and other rolls.

 Here are some examples rolls to test: